jdms/rrm/rrm_3rd_party_libraries.md

 RRM 3^rd^ party libraries
 =========================

-July 17, 2020
+February 25, 2021

 ## Introduction

-This document lists third party libraries that are either being currently used in RRM or that are being considered to be added to the project.
+This document lists third party libraries that are used in the RRM project.
 It includes brief descriptions, the last known URL the code was made available at, the date it was retrieved, the license(s) in which the code was made available by their authors at the retrieving date, and URL links to publicly available copies of such licenses when possible.

 <!-- Note for developers: -->
 <!-- When adding or updating an entry, please provide all the aforementioned -->